timosalm/tap-spring-developer-workshop/workshop/content/exercises/auth.md

 After the single-page app has obtained an access token, it will send it in the HTTP Authorization header of the requests to our services (known as resource servers in OAuth), which can then verify it to determine whether to process the request, find the associated user account, etc.

-Public clients like a single-page or mobile app don't require credentials to obtain tokens and instead rely on the Proof Key for Code Exchange (PKCE) Authorization Code flow extension, which is the reason why `clientAuthenticationMethod` is set to `none`.
+Public clients like a single page or mobile app don't require credentials to obtain tokens and instead rely on the Proof Key for Code Exchange (PKCE) Authorization Code flow extension, which is the reason why `clientAuthenticationMethod` is set to `none`.

 After applying our ClientRegistration to the cluster, **AppSSO will create a secret containing the credentials that client applications will use**, named after the client registration.
 ```terminal:execute